Skip to main content

 Broadly, the school doesn't want to pivot too aggressively with its core courses and lose its unique edge offered through leadership development and communication courses.
 These courses elevate from a mundane corporate leadership experience to one of the most memorable experiences, purely from the class composition.

-With 30-35% international students, 45-50% women candidates, and over 5-10 industries represented in a class, the professors can only play the role of an orchestrator while the lived experience of the class elevates leadership lessons.
+With 30-35% international students, and 45-50% women candidates, the professors can only play the role of an orchestrator while the lived experience of the class elevates leadership lessons.

+The 5 to 10 industries represented in the class, weaves the same problem into multiple contexts - finance, accounting, branding and even leadership.
 Many insights contradict confirmed wisdom shared in case studies.
-Such contrarian thinking is rare to replicate in a corporate environment where pre-selection biases based on job function or specialization limit the diversity a group can aspire to.
-These class discussions, case or student-led or professor-led, are a rare glimpse into how professionals in different industries, job functions, and geographies think.
+Such contrarian thinking and perspective from each job function are rare to replicate in a corporate environment where pre-selection biases based on job function or specialization limit the diversity a group can aspire to acquire.

 Fixed Core vs. Flexible Core: Which Model Suits You Best?